 Aluminum chloride works differently than other aluminum compounds.
 It penetrates to a deeper level of the sweat gland to stop sweat where it starts.
 Aluminum chloride molecules are smaller and fill the sweat duct more effectively than larger aluminum compounds.
 This means that the active ingredient in Certain Dri Prescription Strength Clinical Roll-On will help prevent perspiration more effectively, and won’t wash off in the shower.

-The pink circles below represent the molecules in other clinical antiperspirants as they enter a sweat gland in your underarm.
+The pink circles above represent the molecules in other clinical antiperspirants as they enter a sweat gland in your underarm.

 Most clinical OTC (over-the-counter) antiperspirant brands use Aluminum Zirconium Complex (15-20%) as their active ingredient.
 This antiperspirant ingredient contains larger molecules that sweat “grabs” and pulls them into the sweat duct to form a plug.